world-zero/world-zero/doc/backend/EntityServiceClasses.md

 ### Entity Updating Services

-The tests for these classes are going to be extremely similar to the tests for the hidden implementations.
+Since the concrete classes all just use `ABCEntityService.AmendHelper()`, there is very little testing done for these classes.
+If it is decided that tests are necessary, godspeed.
+Also, these tests are extremely similar to the tests for the property they are wrapping, as well as adding sad paths for the wrapper.